-This section provides information on operating the Freedom SW with the System Control Panel.
+This section provides information on operating the Freedom SW 230V with the System Control Panel.
+See "Xanbus-enabled Products and Accessories" on page 7 for a list of compatible accessories for Freedom SW 230V Inverter/Chargers.
 Please refer to the System Control Panel Owner's Guide for complete information on using the System Control Panel.